skhabiri/skhabiri.github.io/_posts/2020-10-20-Building_A_Subreddit_Recommendation_Engine_Using_Machine_Learning_Techniques.md

 comments: false
 ---

-Whenever a user submit a post to Reddit, The poster is required to submit it to some subreddit.
+Whenever a user submit a post to Reddit, The poster is required to choose a subreddit category.
 A subreddit is topic/interest specific link aggregation pages with posts related to that topic.
 Reddit provides a default list of popular subreddits for the user to submit the post to.
-If none of those subreddits are appropriate, the user can choose to search for a different subreddit and submit it there.
-In this article we discuss ML models that use NLP techniques to generate a better list of subreddit recommendations based the post information.
+If none of those subreddits are appropriate, the user needs to search for a subreddit that is more relevant to the post.
+In this post we discuss how to use ML models in conjunction with NLP techniques to generate a list of subreddit recommendations based the post content.
 More specifically, the input is a text as a string or multiple texts in an iterable format such as ndarray or list, and return value is a list of recommended Subreddit categories from a list of pre-selected categories that the model has been trained on.

 ### Scraping Reddit data
 In order to train any model first we need to collect the training and validation data.
-As its name suggests [PRAW](https://praw.readthedocs.io) is a Python wrapper for the Reddit API, which enables to scrape data from subreddits.
+As its name suggests [PRAW](https://praw.readthedocs.io) is a Python wrapper for the Reddit API, which enables to scrape data for subreddits.
 For package management and reproducibility we use conda environment.
 PRAW can be installed using conda-forge channel:
 ```
 conda install -c conda-forge praw
 ```
-A python file connects to PRAW python API for Reddit and pulls information from 1000 posts in each of the 44 selected subreddit categories.
+Here a python file connects to PRAW API and pulls information from 1000 posts in each of 53 selected subreddit categories.
 The pulled information includes: `subreddit name`, `subreddit id`, `title`, and `post body`.
 The pulled information are stored in a local sql database.
 The created database contains 51610 rows and 4 columns.
 ```
 import sqlite3